hackoregon/data-science-pet-containers/examples/geocoding/README.md

 ## Generating the database

-Type `./create-geocoder-backup.bash`.
+Type `./run-from-linux.bash`.
 This will

 1. Copy the geocoder population scripts to `containers_postgis_1`.
-2. Run the geocoder population script.
+2. Run the geocoder population scripts.
 This takes some time.
-3. Copy the finished database backup and archive of the TIGER shapefiles back to this directory.
+3. Copy the finished database backup and archive of the TIGER shapefiles back to `data-science-pet-containers/containers/Raw`.

+## Blacklisting warning

+If you run this process often enough, the Census Bureau will blacklist you and you’ll get `403 Forbidden` errors trying to download the shapefiles.
+So the first time you run this, assuming success, make sure you keep backups of the result file `geocoder.backup` and the downloaded shapefiles `tiger.zip`.

 ## Using the geocoder